nancybird/cp-archaic/README.md

 An example target.popfile.txt would be:

-Vindija D NA
+Vindija D NA \

-Chagyrskaya D NA
+Chagyrskaya D NA \

-Denisova D NA
+Denisova D NA \

-YRI D NA
+YRI D NA \

-YRI S 0.98
+YRI S 0.98 \

-AltaiNeandertal A 0.02
+AltaiNeandertal A 0.02 \

-CHB T NA
+CHB T NA \

 where 0.02 gives the prior genome-wide probability of archaic ancestry.
 We find that varying the prior probabilty (up to 10%) does not significantly alter results.

-For speed, we recommend running cp-archaic on targets in batchs (e.g. 10 inds at a time) using specifications after the popfile e.g. -f2 target.popfile.txt 1 9
+**Tip:** For speed, we recommend running cp-archaic on targets in batchs (e.g. 10 inds at a time) using specifications after the popfile e.g. -f2 target.popfile.txt 1 9

 If using cp-archaic please cite XX